-If you are wondering what to do in Bucharest Romania and if it is a safe city for solo travellers, then you have come to the right place.
+If you are wondering what to do in Bucharest and if the city is safe for solo travellers, then you have come to the right place.
 The capital city of Romania is the cultural, financial and industrial centre of the country.
-The city has a mix of culture and architectural style that earned its nickname, “Paris of the East.”
+The city has a mix of culture and architectural styles that earned it the nickname “Paris of the East.”

 Initially, I wasn’t sure if Bucharest was a good destination for solo travellers.
 But after spending a few weeks in the capital city, I highly recommend this eclectic city to any independent travellers looking for something off the beaten path in Europe.

-In this post, I will show you exactly all the best things to do in Bucharest with my detailed itineraries.
-Whether you are spending one, two or three days in Bucharest, you can follow each of my Bucharest itinerary and see all the most unique things in and around the capital city of Romania.
+In this post, I will show you all the best things to do in Bucharest with my detailed itinerary.
+Whether you are spending one, two or three days in Bucharest, you can follow each of my Bucharest itineraries and see all the most unique things in and around the capital city of Romania.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
-For more information, please read the disclosure for more info.
+For more information, please read the disclosure.

 There are several ways to travel from the airport to the city centre.
-Take express bus 783 to Piata Unirii in Old Town (runs every 40 minutes and costs 3 lei) or take the Henri Coanda Express train (6.8 lei) to Bucharest North Railway Station.
+Take Express Bus 100 to Piata Unirii in Old Town (40 minutes; 24 hours a day; 3 lei) or take the Henri Coanda Express train to Bucharest North Railway Station (20 minutes; 24 hours a day; 6 lei).

 Train

-Bucharest North Railway Station is the main train station in the city.
+Gara de Nord (Bucharest North Railway Station) is the largest train station in the city.
 It connects Bucharest to many other cities in Romania, like Brasov, Sighisoara, Sibiu, Constanta and more.

 How to get around Bucharest on your own